My Account

 Swiss

 No other city between Constance and Rotterdam has integrated the Rhine into its city life as grandly as Basel.
-Pretty art nouveau baths have been installed in the river, there are small restaurants and pubs and bars on its banks, pop concerts are held here, and the residents are all too happy to plunge into the waters for a swim.
+Pretty Art Nouveau baths have been installed in the river, there are small restaurants and pubs and bars on its banks, pop concerts are held here, and the residents are all too happy to plunge into the waters for a swim.
 Another detail not to be missed in Basel is probably the most beautiful museum in Switzerland, perhaps even in the whole of Europe: The Fondation Beyeler, whose transparent building was designed by Renzo Piano.
-The best thing to do in the old town is just to drift along, and then at some point you will automatically come across the red cantonal town hall or the stately guild houses on Barfüsserplatz, which got its name from the “Barfüssler” monks.
+The best thing to do in the Old Town is just to drift along, and then at some point you will automatically come across the red cantonal Town Hall or the stately guild houses on Barfüsserplatz, which got its name from the “Barfüssler” monks.

 Straßburg